pineoc/cocos-docs/manual/framework/html5/release-notes/v3.3b/upgrade-guide/en.md

 2. Return value

-    The return value is an object which is composed of two properties: `node` and `action`. `node` value is absolutly included in the result, but depends on the project itself, `action` may be `null` in the result when no action is presented in the project.
+    The return value is an object which is composed of two properties: `node` and `action`. `node` value is absolutely included in the result, but depends on the project itself, `action` may be `null` in the result when no action is presented in the project.
 When the parser process failed, the result will be:

     ```
     {node: null, action: null}